 In the registry, the CRL check is located here for the default user:

 It is a DWORD value called CertificateRevocation, located in:

-Although this is a native Windows issue and outside the scope of Password Manager, you can try to work around this issue by installing the certificate on the client hosting the SPE/GINA:
+Although this is a native Windows issue and outside the scope of Password Manager, it is possible to work around this issue by installing the certificate on the client hosting the SPE/GINA:

 In the most cases it is required to check certificate revocation list, but for some reason it is not possible.

 In this case IE component returns an error and does not allow us to navigate to the web page.